telekom-mms/ansible-collection-icinga-director/docs/icinga_service_template.rst

   use_agent (optional, bool, None)
-    Whether the check commmand for this service should be executed on the Icinga agent.
+    Whether the check command for this service should be executed on the Icinga agent.

   vars (optional, dict, {})